ChristianVillalba/CS50_Lecture_0/README.md

   * Colors: RGB system
   * Representation of images, videos and music
 * Algorithms:
   * Definition: step by step instructions about how to solve problems
   * Algorithm requirements: correct & precise
   * Aim: Algorithms strive for efficiency
+* Pseudocode:
+  * Definition: nn artificial and informal language that helps programmers develop algorithms.
+  * Functions, Conditions, Booleans Expressions, Loops
+  * Transitions from pseudocode to actuall code
+* Scratch 🐱
 ---
 ---